alamin-mahamud/clean-architecture-go/README.md

 * Interfaces:
   1. Web services for Item/Order handling
-  2. Repositories for use cases and domain entities persistence
+  2. Repositories for use cases and entities entities persistence

 * Infrastracture
   1. The Database